angrykoala/vue-workshop/README.md

 </script>
 ```

 > Notice the div we added.
-In Vue 2.x a component can only contain a single root element, so for complex components a div is usually placed on top.
+In Vue 2.x a component can only contain a single root element, so for complex components a everything is wrapped inside a div

 ![](./images/counter_1.png)